 Rewards play a huge role when it comes to the engagement, morale, and motivation of your sales reps.
 Given this, what should modern strategies for SPIFFs, experiential rewards, and President's Club look like in a post-COVID world?
 We hosted a digital panel with Modern Sales Pros featuring our own amazing COO and Co-founder, Kevin Yip, who sat down with the Head of Sales Development at Ambition, Chris O'Connor, to share best practices for rewarding employees in the “new normal” of the workplace.

-Right now, many rewards programs are up in the air as a result of COVID-19.
+Right now, many employee recognition and rewards programs are up in the air as a result of COVID-19.
 In response, sales leaders may feel tempted to postpone these trips indefinitely or - worse - replace them with cash bonuses and gift cards.
 This quick-fix solution stems from the misconception that sales reps are “coin-operated” and are only motivated by money.
 However, this is a massive oversimplification.

-It’s true that sales reps respond to incentives due to the nature of their role.
+It’s true that sales reps respond to sales incentives due to the nature of their role.
 It’s an easy way to track performance and is necessary in a high-risk, high-reward job.
 However, great employee recognition and rewards programs should drive positive behaviors and build a culture of engagement - which cash doesn’t do.
 Your reps need to be rewarded in a way that’s visible, meaningful, and makes them want to win again.

 We’ll dive into specific recommendations on how to build this type of program but, before we do, let’s take a look at the psychology behind President’s Clubs.

-The psychology behind President’s Clubs
+The psychology behind President’s Clubs & employee recognition

 Why are President’s Clubs so coveted in the sales world?
 About 30 to 40 years ago, getting a Rolex was the ultimate badge of honor on sales teams.
 It signaled a level of exclusivity and performance that made salespeople feel special.
 While the incentive is outdated, the psychology still remains true.